-Principles 4 and 7: Safeguard integrity in financial reporting, recognise and manage risk
+Principles 4 and 7: Safeguard integrity in financial reporting, Recognise and manage risk

 Hills is committed to maintaining a transparent system for auditing and reporting of Hills financial performance.
-The Board has established an Audit, Risk and Compliance Committee (AR&C Committee) which performs a central function in achieving this goal.

-Members of the AR&C Committee are:
+The Board has established an Audit, Risk and Compliance Committee (ARC Committee) which performs a central function in achieving this goal.
+Members of the ARC Committee are:

 - Peter Steel (Committee Chairman)

 - David Chambers

-- Kenneth James Dwyer
+- Ken Dwyer

-The majority of members of the AR&C Committee are independent directors and all are Non-Executive Directors.
+Members of the ARC Committee are independent Non-Executive Directors.

-A copy of the AR&C Committee's charter is available on the Hills website at: https://corporate.hills.com.au/about-us/governance.
-The Company also has an Auditor Independence Policy to ensure the integrity of its external audit.
+A copy of the ARC Committee's Charter is available on the Hills website.

-This policy is also available on the Hills website at: https://corporate.hills.com.au/about-us/governance.
+The Company has an Auditor Independence Policy to ensure the integrity of its external audit.
+This policy is also available on the Hills website.

-The Company maintains a risk management framework which is reviewed annually, and an internal audit function that performs audits in accordance with an internal audit plan formulated using a risk-based approached.
-The framework and the plan are approved annually by the AR&C Committee.
+The Company maintains a risk management framework, and an internal audit function that performs audits in accordance with an internal audit plan formulated using a risk-based approached.
+The ARC Committee annually reviews and approves the framework and the plan.

-The AR&C Committee met four times in the 2021 financial year.
-The attendance of the members is as follows:
+The ARC Committee met five times in the 2022 financial year.
+The attendance of the members is mentioned in the Annual Report of the Company.